DoctorWkt/CSCvon8/journal.md

 Oh, I did build the 50% duty cycle 555 circuit today but it's not working.
 So I'll need to get that fixed up so I can run some long-ish programs and not destroy my finger or the pushbutton.

+## Sat 18 May 07:55:41 AEST 2019

+I've soldered in the RAM socket and the remaining chips.
+I've just single-stepped the first section of jlt_test.s (that doesn't use RAM) and the JLT and JLE instructions work.
+Mind you, they did that on the breadboard when single-stepping.
+The test will be to get the 555 astable circuit to work, then try out something substantial.

+However, I have a fully soldered PCB; I didn't think I'd get it done so quickly.